utat-ss/HERON-documentation/electrical/components.md

 The three main types of converters are discussed below.
 For all converters, there are three important variables: input voltage Vg, output voltage V, and duty ratio D.

+### What doesn't work?

+Consider the following goal: A sensitive load requires 5 V but you only have a voltage source at 10 V. How would you reduce the voltage to be appropriate for the load?

+A possible response would be to use a resistor divider network.
+Using the equation V = Vin*(R1/(R1+R2)), all you need to do is connect two identical resistors (say, 10 Ω each) in series, and the voltage between them is half of the input.
+Equivalently, using the load itself as R2 and a resistor equivalent to the load resistance as R1 yields the same result.
+However, this is hardly a desirable solution when **efficiency** is considered.

+In this resistor divider circuit, the source is supplying 10 V at, by Ohm's law, 0.5 A. According to the power equation, P = VI, the source is supplying 5 W of power.
+Now, the load is being supplied 5 V and draws the same 0.5 A, giving a power draw of 2.5 W. The efficiency is 50%; half of the power from the supply is wasted!

+Voltage regulators, on the other hand, are able to perform this voltage conversion with minimal power loss, typically achieving over 90% efficiency.

 ### Buck Converter

 If the output voltage is lower than the input voltage, a simple solution not requiring any switching devices is the voltage divider circuit.